Andrehlb/Redux-instead-Prop-Drilling/README.md

 ```

 # Description of the User Login Process (userLogin)
 The user login process is essential to allow users to securely access systems, applications, or platforms.
-Let's detail each step of this process:
+Let's looking down the detail of each step of this process.
 <br>
 # Presentation of the Login Form:
 The user accesses the login page.